Little Sparta: History

 The garden was first established in 1966 and was originally named Stonypath.
 Finlay lived there until shortly before his death in 2006.
 Finlay chose the name "Little Sparta" in 1983, in response to Edinburgh's nickname, the "Athens of the North", and playing on the historical rivalry between the Ancient Greek cities Athens and Sparta.
-Little Sparta survived numerous disputes, or "Wars" as Finlay termed them, regarding the rating of the Garden Temple.
-The wars are documented in the papers of Graeme Moore, landscape artist who worked with Finlay, held by the University of Pennsylvania’s Kislak Center for Special Collections, Rare Books and Manuscripts.
+Little Sparta survived numerous disputes, or "Wars" as Finlay termed them, regarding the rating and status of the Garden Temple; including tax disputes and government seizures.
+The wars are documented in the papers of Graeme Moore, landscape artist who worked with Finlay, held by the University of Pennsylvania's Kislak Center for Special Collections, Rare Books and Manuscripts.

 Over their 23-year collaboration Ian Hamilton Finlay and Sue Finlay established Little Sparta as an internationally renowned composition, a combination of avant-garden experiment, Scottish wit and whimsy and the English landscape garden tradition.
-It comprised the front garden, the most intimate space, with many examples of Finlay’s ‘garden poems’; a woodland garden extending around a small pool; and a series of paths, areas and sculptures in the wilder hillside landscape.
+It comprised the front garden, the most intimate space, with many examples of Finlay's ‘garden poems’; a woodland garden extending around a small pool; and a series of paths, areas and sculptures in the wilder hillside landscape.
 Finlay conceived the garden as composed around inter-connected pools, burns and a small loch, Lochan Eck.

 Finlay later extended the garden in the 1990s, creating a small English Parkland in the former paddock.
 A walled garden, ‘Hortus Conclusus’, was added after his death.
 These areas were created in collaboration with Pia Simig and Ralph Irving.